Periodic Residual Learning for Crowd Flow Forecasting: Experiments

 \subsubsection{Datasets}

-We conduct experiments on two real-world datasets~\cite{zhang2016dnn}, i.e., TaxiBJ and BikeNYC.
-TaxiBJ dataset is the crowd flow dataset that comprises four sub-datasets - P1, P2, P3, and P4, while BikeNYC is obtained from the NYC bike system.
+We conduct experiments on two real-world datasets \cite{zhang2016dnn}, i.e., TaxiBJ and BikeNYC.
+TaxiBJ dataset is the crowd flow dataset, which is obtained through taxicab GPS data.
+It comprises four sub-datasets - P1, P2, P3, and P4.
+And BikeNYC dataset records the bike trajectory information which is extracted from the NYC bike system.
 The detailed statistical information of the datasets is described in Table~\ref{dataset}.
-In the experiments, we employ the last 10\% data as test set, and randomly select the remaining 80\% data as training set and 10\% as validation set, respectively.
+Besides, the external features of the datasets include holidays, weather conditions, temperature, and wind speed.